Friend of Catholic Education Award

 On November 1, 1859, Mother Caroline Friess, a School Sister of Notre Dame, arrived in Quincy via steamboat.
 Upon leaving the church the next morning, she was greeted with a guard of honor and the ardent plea of the people, “Give us teachers for our children!
 Send us Sisters – soon!
 Soon!”
 Within a few weeks, a school/convent was ready for the sisters.
 On December 27, 1859, two sisters and a candidate arrived to teach the 400 students.
 SSNDs would teach at St. Boniface for the next 119 years.

 In 2009, SSND celebrated a special liturgy commemorating their 150 years of ministry in Quincy.
-During the past 155 years, more than 100 young women from Quincy have entered the School Sisters of Notre Dame and more than 1,040 SSNDs have served as principles and teachers and in a variety of parish ministries and outreach within Quincy.
+During the past 155 years, more than 100 young women from Quincy have entered the School Sisters of Notre Dame and more than 1,040 SSNDs have served as principals and teachers and in a variety of parish ministries and outreach within Quincy.

 2014: Sam & Pat Rinella